Taiji EastWest

 Inoshi Taiji & Qigong

 Our founder and principal instructor Inoshi, masterfully leads groups and individuals from New York City, where he has been based for over 25 years.
-Under the auspices of our orginzation, the art of Taijiquan is taught:
+Under the auspices of our organization, the arts of Taijiquan and Qigong are taught:

 Inoshi's list of teachers, having began with Judo under Sensei Kenji Yamada in Seattle in the early 1970s: